 Send a Video

 No fancy camera or professional production is necessary!
-Use your phone to create a video explaining your idea and send it to us.
+Use your phone to create a video and send it to us.
 Here is some guidance to help you produce a video.

 Folks Who Work with Farmers